THE LAWYER BUBBLE — Early Reviews and Upcoming Events

 The American Lawyer itself provides a useful example of the possibilities.
 Eight years ago, it began publishing the Am Law “A-List,” which has gained limited traction as a moderating influence on the Am Law average profits-per-equity-partner metric that otherwise dominates decision-making at most big firms.
 The A-List’s additional considerations bear on the quality of a young lawyer’s life — associate satisfaction, diversity, and pro bono activities.
 The myopic focus on short-term dollars still dominates decisions in most big firms, but the A-List has joined the conversation.

 What methodology will U.S. News employ in evaluating law firms?
 If it follows the approach of its law school ranking counterparts, many firms will game the system, just as some law schools have.
-(See my earlier article, “THE U.S. NEWS RANKINGS ARE OUT!” (http://thebellyofthebeast.wordpress.com/2010/04/16/the-us-news-rankings-are-out/)) But misguided and manipulatable metrics aren’t inevitable.
+(See my earlier article, “THE U.S. NEWS RANKINGS ARE OUT!” (https://thebellyofthebeast.wordpress.com/2010/04/16/the-us-news-rankings-are-out/)) But misguided and manipulatable metrics aren’t inevitable.

 Talent is essential for any successful firm, large or small.
 Other qualities – collegiality, mentoring, community, high morale accompanying a shared sense of professional purpose – make a workplace special.
 Can the U.S. News find ways to measure those qualities?